landryp/bns-dtd-rproc/README.md

 ### Notebooks

-*these notebooks offer a demonstration of the analysis and showcase the key results.*
+*these notebooks offer a demonstration of the analysis and showcase the key results*

 BNS-DTD-from-rprocess.ipynb

 BNS-vs-two-channel-rprocess.ipynb

-### Installation

-*these are instructions for installing the analysis scripts*

-python3 setup.py

 ### Scripts